-On this day in 1978, Isaac Bashevis Singer wins the Nobel Prize for literature.
+On October 5, 1978, Isaac Bashevis Singer wins the Nobel Prize in Literature.
 Singer wrote in Yiddish about Jewish life in Poland and the United States, and translations of his work became popular in mainstream America as well as Jewish circles.

 Singer was born in Poland in 1904 into a long line of Hasidic rabbis.
 He studied at the Warsaw Rabbinical Seminar, and inspired by his older brother Joshua, a writer, he began to write his own stories and novels.
 He published his first novel, Satan in Goray, in Poland in 1935.